 Proposals will be sent for an initial quality screening.
 Proposals that are complete will then be sent to their Instrument Scientist (IS) for a feasibility review.
-Those that are incomplete, or that did not follow the formatting guidelines, will not be reviewed and will not be recommended for beam time.
+Those that are incomplete or that did not follow the guidelines, will be asked to update accordingly.
+PAC reviewers might communicate via emails with PIs for any questions or clarifications about proposals.